Dual Diagnosis Treatment

 Common Co-Occurring Disorders

-If you have been diagnosed with a COD, you are not alone.
-According to the National Alliance in Mental Illness (NAMI), in 2019, it was estimated that approximately 9.5 million (3.8%) people experienced both a mental illness and a SUD.
+According to the National Alliance on Mental Illness (NAMI), in 2019, it was estimated that approximately 9.5 million (3.8%) people experienced both a mental illness and a SUD.

 Common mental health disorders among those diagnosed with CODs include: